How To Make Sorbet with Any Fruit

 Sorbets are a simple combination of fresh fruit or fruit juice with sugar.
-That's it!
-About 2 pounds of fruit will be perfect for making a quart of sorbet — that comes out to about 5 cups of chopped fruit.
+That’s it!
+About two pounds of fruit will be perfect for making a quart of sorbet — that comes out to about five cups of chopped fruit.
 A little more or less is fine; this is a basic formula, not an exact science.
-Puree this fruit and add a little sugar, and that's your sorbet base.
+Puree this fruit and add a little sugar, and that’s your sorbet base.

-The easiest way to add sugar is to make a simple sugar syrup.
+The easiest way to add sugar is to make a simple syrup.
 Simmer equal parts sugar and water until the sugar is dissolved and let it cool.
 Most summer fruits are sweet enough on their own that we barely need to add any sugar.
 Remember, though, that freezing dulls sweet flavors, so we want the base to taste slightly too sweet before we freeze.

 Making Perfectly Smooth Sorbet

 Sugar plays a larger roll in the sorbet than just sweetening the fruit juice.
 It’s also crucial for the sorbet’s texture.
 Too little sugar and the sorbet becomes icy, too much and it can be slushy — hit the sugar level just right and the sorbet will taste creamy and melt evenly across your tongue.

 There’s a very simple way to tell if your sugar levels are right: Float a large egg in the sorbet base.
 Wash and dry a large egg, and then gently lower it into the pureed and strained sorbet base.
 If you see a nickel-sized round of egg slowing above the surface, you’re golden.
 If the circle is smaller or if the egg sinks below the surface, you need to add more sugar.
 If the circle is larger, you need to add a little water or fruit juice.
 Take a look at the pictures in the gallery below to get a better visual idea for what I mean here.